 Lean Fish or chicken

 The best remedy of them all?
-Rest!
+Rest and stay hydrated!
 Don’t push yourself too hard, and you’ll recover much more quickly.
 Whether you can only keep down liquids or you’re adding solid foods in, there are plenty of paleo foods that help you recover from the stomach flu or food poisoning.
 Get better soon!